 - Lantronix support states that the KVM Console will not work fully with Java 9 or 10.
 To maintain functionality, stay with Java 8.

-Once the Java applet has initialized the console should open and you will see the screen output of the server, as though you were sitting right in front of the server itself.
+Once the Java applet has initialized, the console should open, and you will see the screen output of the server as though you were sitting right in front of the server itself.

 Options by going to

 Local Keyboard.
-There you need to select the correct keyboard layout of the keyboard you are using.
+There, you need to select the correct keyboard layout of the keyboard you are using.

-To access the virtual media interface please click on the
+To access the virtual media interface, please click on the

-Interfaces tab and then go to the
+Interfaces tab, and then go to the

 Virtual Media link.
-Here you can enter the details of the location of the ISO file.
+Here, you can enter the details of the location of the ISO file.

 - The KVM Console only supports the mounting of ISO files via the SAMBA (SMB)/CIFS networking protocol.

-- The Image File with Path name can be copied directly from our mirror.
+- You can copy the "Image File with Path" name directly from our mirror.

-See also: SAMBA/CIFS on our Backup space.
+See also: SAMBA/CIFS on our backup space.

 <file_name>is the file name of the ISO file.

-- If you have placed the ISO file in a sub-folder then please specify that before the file name.
+- If you have placed the ISO file in a sub-folder, then please specify that before the file name.
 For example: